Haiku - Blue

 FELLED FAST TO A TUNE.

-On the morning of Wednesday, June 18, 2025, a big healthy Colorado spruce was felled to make room for an Accessory Dwelling Unit in my neighbor’s backyard.
-I was in the daily habit of giving thanks for spruce’s presence, now missed as steadily.
+On the morning of Wednesday, June 18, 2025, I watched helplessly as a big healthy Colorado blue spruce (fondly Blue) was felled to make room for an Accessory Dwelling Unit in my neighbor’s backyard.
+I was in the daily habit of giving thanks for Blue’s presence, now missed as steadily.

 *